Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Backgrounds

 In Equation~\ref{relevance_initiation}, $\delta$ is the Kronecker delta function, which is $1$ if $j=i$ and $0$ otherwise, and $F_{C_i}(x)$ is the output of the network for class $C_i$.
 This initialization means the relevance score is set to the model's output for the target class and zero for other classes.

 The relevance scores are propagated from the output layer back to the input layer using a set of propagation rules.
-Let $R_k^{(l_i)}$ be the relevance score of neuron $k$ in layer $l_i$, and we denote all the different neurons in layer $l_i$ as $k'$.
-The relevance score is propagated to the layer $l_i$ from layer $l_{i+1}$ according to the following general rule:
+Let $R_k^{l}$ be the relevance score of neuron $k$ in layer $l$, and we denote all the different neurons in layer $l$ as $k'$.
+The relevance score is propagated from layer $l+1$ to the layer $l$ according to the following general rule:

 where $z_{kj}=a_k\cdot w_{kj}$ represents the contribution of neuron $k$ to $j$, with $a_k$ being the activation of neuron $k$ and $w_{kj}$ being the weight connecting neuron $k$ to $j$.